 Employees hired to work for the University with the understanding that they are to work less than 1,000 hours in any 12-month period.
 These part-time employees may work 40 hours a week or less, but they will be employed for less than 1,000 hours in any 12-month period.

 New employees will attend an orientation program conducted by the Office of Human Resources.
 During orientation, employees receive information regarding University policies, compensation and benefit programs, and other general information about the University.
-Employees will complete all employment paperwork and forms, such as retirement, insurance enrollment, and beneficiary designation.
+Employees will complete the required employment paperwork.
 All new employees are required to complete the online Institutional Equity and Compliance Training Program as part of the new hire orientation program.
 (See Section 2.2.1 of this handbook – Sexual Harassment Training Policy).
 Employees may be required to complete additional compliance training for their individual job responsibilities as directed by their supervisor.
-(See Regulatory Compliance Series training at http://www.missouristate.edu/human/training).
+(See Regulatory Compliance Series training.)
 Departments will provide their employees with a more specific orientation about the department and the employee's position.

 It is the policy of the University, in accordance with the Immigration Reform and Control Act of 1986 (IRCA), to hire only U.S. citizens and foreign nationals authorized to work in the United States.
 The University is a participating employer of the E-verify Program.
 All new employees require approval by the Department of Homeland Security (DHS) to determine eligibility to work in the United States.